ValerioS05/pj2Quizzer/README.md

 ---
 ## Bugs and Fixes
 - 1  `bug` The user could just press "enter" in the username input and jump the validation (required, and only numbers and letters).
-    - `solution` Modified the script to trigger the validation over the keypress
+    - `solution` Modified the script to trigger the validation over the keypress.
-- 2 `bug` When answering a question the user could still press the button during the 1 second interval, adding points to the score
+- 2 `bug` When answering a question the user could still press the button during the 1 second interval, adding points to the score.
   - `solution` Added a disabler to eventlistener on click for the answer buttons and set a color to correct or wrong answer clicked to confirm selection and stop other buttons to be functional for that second.
-- 3 `bug` Answer buttons were added instead of being replaced due to mistake in the script (I was getting the element by class name getting only the first element)
+- 3 `bug` Answer buttons were added instead of being replaced due to mistake in the script (I was getting the element by class name getting only the first element).
   - `solution` Created a function that iterates trough each answer button to make sure answer buttons were cleared before displaying the new answers(append child buttons).
 - 4 `fix` The questions and answers were displayed always on the same position (same as how the array of object is written) making it easy to remember where the answer was.
   - `solution` I created a function to make question and relative answers to be displayed always at random using fisher-yates algorithm and math.random().
-- 5 `fix` quiz.js During the initial creation of the quiz.js I recognized that the structure of my scripts was getting me nowhere and was confusing for me
+- 5 `fix` quiz.js During the initial creation of the quiz.js I recognized that the structure of my scripts was getting me nowhere and was confusing for me.
   - `solution` I saved my file to be able to reuse some of the code already written.
 I reformatted the script diving a huge function in smaller blocks.
 This made the file more readable and understandable for me and for everyone else.
-- 6 `fix`During the construction and testing of the site I used a header displaying quizzer but it looked very bland and repeated
+- 6 `fix`During the construction and testing of the site I used a header displaying quizzer but it looked very bland and repeated.
   - `solution` I opted to keep only the logo that contains the name functioning as a heading giving clear identification to the page.
 ---
 ## Validation